pkv-ctrl/test/README.md

-# Test Repository
+# GitHub MCP Test

-This file was updated via Gemini Enterprise Custom MCP.
+This repository is used for testing the GitHub MCP integration.